rstropek/PracticalDevOpsTraining/Exercises/exercise08.md

 1. Run `dnx web` to start your web app using the cross-platform Kestrel web server.<br/>
    ![Run Kestrel](img/run-kestrel.png)

+1. **Discussion points:**
+   * Relation of Kestrel and IIS on Windows

 1. Open `http://localhost:5000/index.html` to test your web app.

 ## Run Web App in a Docker Container

+1. **Discussion points:**
+   * Short introduction into Docker's basic concepts
+   * Speak about differences to virtual machines

 1. Add a *Docker on Ubuntu* VM to your resource group.<br/>
    ![Docker on Ubuntu](img/create-docker-vm.png)